kurenaisandip/Obsidian-Notes/C#/DotNetCore-Api/Introduction to ASP.NET Core ASP.NET Core Tutorial for Beginners - Julio Casal.md

 #Introduction-to-nuget
 ![[Pasted image 20240612215821.png]]
-just writting data annotation will not force the code to validate the data. so we are using use a nuget package which already has the logic for validation. {End-Point Filter}
+just writing data annotation will not force the code to validate the data. so we are using use a nuget package which already has the logic for validation. {End-Point Filter}

 #Refactoring-the-endpoint
 so we are going to move all the endpoints into a brand new class that is going to be in charge of defining these endpoints and we are going to use extension methods to make this very easy.